 What is the out-of-pocket maximum?

-You can enroll in a Part C plan during specific times of the year.
+You can enroll in Part C (Medicare Advantage plan) during specific times of the year.
 Enrollment periods were created to make it easy to get the coverage you need.
 However, outside of these dates, Medicare often requires that you stay with the plan you have until the following year.
 There are exceptions and in some cases, you may enroll outside of designated periods.

 The best time to enroll is during your Initial Enrollment period, or when you are first eligible to receive Medicare.
 Every senior in IL has an Initial Enrollment period that begins 3 months before you turn 65 and ends three months after.
 If you are disabled, your Initial Enrollment period begins 3 months before your 25th month of benefits and ends 3 months after your 25th month of benefits.